 "To those human beings who are of any concern to me I wish suffering, desolation, sickness, ill-treatment, indignities — I wish that they should not remain unfamiliar with profound self-contempt, the torture of self-mistrust, the wretchedness of the vanquished: I have no pity for them, because I wish them the only thing that can prove today whether one is worth anything or not — that one endures."

-The most fulfilling human projects appeared inseparable from a degree of torment, the sources of our greatest joys lying awkwardly close to those of our greatest pains…
+The most fulfilling human projects appear inseparable from a degree of torment, the sources of our greatest joys lay awkwardly close to those of our greatest pains…

 Why?
-Because no one is able to produce a great work of art without experience, nor achieve a worldly position immediately, nor be a great lover at the first attempt; and in the interval between initial failure and subsequent success, in the gap between who we wish one day to be and who we are at present, must come pain, anxiety, envy and humiliation.
-We suffer because we cannot spontaneously master the ingredients of fulfillment.
+Because no one is able to produce a great work of art without experience, nor achieve a worldly position in immediacy, nor be a great lover at the first attempt; and in the interval between each repetitive failure and hopeful success, in the gap between who we wish one day to be and who we are at present, must come pain, anxiety, envy, humiliation, and struggle.
+We suffer because we cannot spontaneously master the degrees of fulfillment.